 5.2 Storage of Supply

-To store the Supply at Contractor’s premises for a period of xx weeks/months:
+To store the Supply at Contractor’s premises for periods of 1month per m2

-:

-xxxxxxxxxxxx

 ADDITIONAL SUPPLY AND MODIFICATIONS

 CERN may at any time during the Contract validity period, request additional Supply and/or modifications of the Supply, which is/are not defined in the Contract.
 The Contractor shall submit to CERN within ten days from receipt of CERN’s request, a Bid for such additional Supply and/or modifications of the Supply in accordance with the Contract.
 The purchase of additional Supply and/or modification of the Supply will be subject to an Amendment to the Contract.